[[updated December 10, 2018]]

 Give a heads up to your email list, especially a segment most apt to use Instagram.
 Not only will you increase your chances of getting people to participate in your promotion, but you might also get more Instagram followers as a result!

 While these ideas may have whetted your appetite for selling your product on Instagram, don’t let it detract from Instagram’s strengths — spreading brand awareness, building relationships, gathering user generated content, and conducting market research.

 And don’t forget—Agorapulse can help you manage all your day-to-day interactions with followers on Instagram.

-Our Instagram direct publishing tool allows you to schedule, queue, and keep the flow of sales-y and nonsales-y posts going.
+Our Instagram direct publishing tool allows you to schedule, queue, and keep the flow of sales-y and nonsales-y posts going to your business profiles.

 And our reports tell you which of your organic posts bring you the best engagement.